succinctlabs/sp1/README.md

 cargo prove install-toolchain
 ```

 Otherwise, you will need to build the toolchain from source.
+Note that building on MacOS will
+require you to build for x86 not ARM.
 ```
 cargo prove build-toolchain
 ```